Lawyers

 Jeannine Holmes, Associate

-Jeannine previously clerked for the Honorable Jill A. Pryor of the Eleventh Circuit Court of Appeals.
+Before joining the firm, Jeannine clerked for the Honorable Jill A. Pryor on the U.S. Court of Appeals for the Eleventh Circuit.

-She earned her Juris Doctor, summa cum laude, from Georgia State University, where she was the first Black editor-in-chief of the Georgia State University Law Review.
-During law school, she was named the 2021 Thomas Tang National Moot Court Champion and was recognized multiple times by The CALI Excellence for the Future Award program for her outstanding achievements in Global Perspectives on Children and the Law (2022), Sexual Identity and the Law (2021), Military Law (2021), Criminal Law (2020) and Professional Responsibility (2019).
+She earned her J.D., summa cum laude, from Georgia State University College of Law, where she served as the first Black editor-in-chief of the Georgia State University Law Review.
+She was the 2021 Thomas Tang National Moot Court Champion and received multiple CALI Excellence for the Future Awards in areas including Criminal Law, Sexual Identity and the Law, and Global Perspectives on Children and the Law.
+She was also awarded Best Brief for Summary Judgment in her Lawyering Advocacy Seminar.

-Prior to law school, Jeannine worked in healthcare management and human resources.
+Before law school, Jeannine worked in healthcare management and human resources.
+She holds a B.A. in English from the University of Virginia.

 Professional Activities